vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ## Mastodon Core

+Aside from the various external dependencies, Mastodon is three main applications:

+- Web UI & API
+- Streaming API
+- Sidekiq

-### Mastodon Web
+### Web

-The Mastodon Web tier consists of the Core Mastodon experience and the separate Streaming API service.
+The Mastodon Web tier consists of the Mastodon Web UI/API and the separate Streaming API service.

-Under normal circumstances there are at least two virtual machines (Kirk, Spock) running the Mastodon Web and Mastodon Streaming API, with 2 vCPU and 4 GB of memory each.
+Under normal circumstances there are at least two virtual machines (Kirk, Spock) running these components, with 2 vCPU and 4 GB of memory each.

 #### Puma

-What users perceive as "Mastodon" is a Ruby application running with Puma running as the web/presentation, providing both ActivityPub/Federation and the web user experience.
+What users perceive as "Mastodon" is a [Ruby on Rails](https://rubyonrails.org) application (with [Puma](https://puma.io) running as the web/presentation layer) providing both ActivityPub/Federation and the web user experience.
 We use the Ruby versions and modules that are dictated on the documentation for installing Mastodon from source on [docs.joinmastodon.org](https://docs.joinmastodon.org/admin/install/).

-Based on recommendations by the developer of Puma, and others in the Mastodon administration community, we have Puma configured in our `.env.production` and `mastodon-web.service` are as follows:
+Based on recommendations by the developer of Puma, and others in the Mastodon administration community, we have Puma configured in `.env.production` and `mastodon-web.service`, as follows:

 ```text
 WEB_CONCURRENCY=3